An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Related work

 \section{Related work}

-\paragraph{Topology optimization for 3D microstructures.} Topology optimization is taken as a well-known systematic design strategy for the material design problem.
-Many methods have been developed for 3D microstructure topology optimization, such as density-based method~\citep{aage2015topology}, isogemetric topology optimization~\citep{gao2019topology}, bidirectional evolutionary structural optimization (BESO)~\citep{huang2012evolutionary}, and level set method (LSM)~\citep{vogiatzis2017topology}.
-These methods do not achieve high-resolution results.
-Instead, we try to make the structure more optimal by increasing the resolution and expanding the search space.

-\paragraph{Inverse homogenization problems.} Solving IHPs~\citep{sigmund1994materials} to distribute materials is a powerful method to obtain superior mechanical properties under given load and boundary conditions.
-Pioneering researchers use topology optimization to solve IHPs with different objectives, such as extreme shear or bulk moduli~\citep{gibiansky2000multiphase}, negative Poisson's ratios~\citep{theocaris1997negative,shan2015design,morvaridi2021hierarchical}, and extreme thermal expansion coefficients~\citep{sigmund1997design}.
+\paragraph{Inverse homogenization problems.} Solving IHPs~\citep{sigmund1994materials} to \tb{optimize the distribution of} materials is a powerful method to obtain superior mechanical properties under given load and boundary conditions.
+Topology optimization is used to solve IHPs with different objectives, such as extreme shear or bulk moduli~\citep{gibiansky2000multiphase}, negative Poisson's ratios~\citep{theocaris1997negative,shan2015design,morvaridi2021hierarchical}, and extreme thermal expansion coefficients~\citep{sigmund1997design}.
 Although there are several open-source codes for microstructure design~\citep{xia2015design,gao2021igatop}, most of them focus on 2D microstructure design.
 We focus on developing an efficient GPU solver for large-scale IHPs to design 3D microstructures via the density-based method.

 \paragraph{High-resolution topology problems.} Several acceleration techniques for high-resolution topology problems are available, such as parallel computing~\citep{borrvall2001large,aage2015topology}, GPU computation~\citep{challis2014high}, adaptive mesh refinement~\citep{stainko2006adaptive,de2008topology,rong2022structural}.
 Equipping and solving large-scale equilibrium equations is essential for slowing down the optimization process.
 Thus, the geometric multigrid solver is used~\citep{briggs2000multigrid,zhu2010efficient,mcadams2011efficient,10.1111:cgf.14698}. ~\cite{wu2015system} present a high-performance multigrid solver with deep integration of GPU computing for compliance minimization problems.
 PETSc~\citep{aage2015topology} is a large-scale topology optimization framework, where each iteration takes about 60s on 40 CPUs (240 cores) for a model with $288^3$ (23.8 million) elements.
-We focus on using the parallel computation power of today’s GPU and customize data structure and multigrid solver to solve large-scale IHPs of 3D microstructure design.
+We focus on using the parallel computation power of today’s GPU and customize data structure and multigrid solver to solve large-scale IHPs of 3D microstructure design. \tb{A comparison with~\cite{aage2015topology} is shown in Fig.~\ref{fig:cmp-petsc}}